Jaxon-Ludtke/startup/notes.md

 I'm also beginning to see the structure of webpages and web applications more clearly.
 HTML is purely skeletal, with little to no affect on aesthetics or function.
 CSS/JavaScript/React add the functionality, and the aesthetics.
 When each language can be compartmentalized like that, it's easier to have a mental model of how websites are made and how to optimize different parts of a web application.

+## Simon HTML Reflection
+I learned that VSCode has a live server extension where I can see my code update on my website in real time.
+I also learned that I can use the inspect element debugger on the webpage itself, which is very useful to visually debug my HTML.
+HTML is pretty intuitive for a programming language, which makes it a little easier than other languages to use.